scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

     -   Add a dialog to browse fonts on the OFLib.
     -   Fix some bugs in feature file generation of contextual chaining lookups which refer to marks.
 Note these are not supported in the spec.
-This is a FontForge only extension.
+This is a websharpstudios only extension.
     -   If a script contain no default language features (but did contain some languages) then ff produced a garbage script table for GPOS/GSUB.